 Lapidary and Design Work

-Blue chalcedony, with its glowing, translucent tones, is a very popular gem material for carving and cabbing, and for beads.
-Carved gemstones in blue chalcedony, high-domed cabochons cut for deeper color saturation, and beads of all shapes and sizes, are in high demand, and are often found on many jewelry designers’ palettes, sketchpads, and wish lists.
+Blue chalcedony is a popular gem material for carving and cabbing and for beads.
+Carved gemstones in blue chalcedony, high-domed cabochons cut for deeper color saturation, and beads of all shapes and sizes, are in high demand.
 Their pleasant, often subdued appearance holds its own beauty and charm.

 Stunning design combinations can be achieved with blue chalcedony that displays whitish patches or dendrites and by including part of the outside rind.
 Carvers and lapidaries take advantage of the varying surface textures—smooth and druzy—and create beautiful combinations in cabochons and carvings.
 They also look for clean, gellike, uniform material that will create pristine carvings.